- General Concepts

 The steps outlined below serve as a broad guideline of what can be done to develop employees (please see the workshop manual for more detail).

 Timely recognition and appreciation are some of the more powerful drivers of engagement.
-BlessingWhite indicated in their 2008 Engagement report that the aspect that concerned them the most was that managers were not effectively recognizing and rewarding achievements.
-And Gallup in their surveys found that the frequency at which employee behaviour was recognized or praised was important: employees that received recognition or praise in the ‘last seven days’ were at least 10% more productive and generated 11% more revenue than those that did not.
+BlessingWhite indicated in their 2008 Engagement report that the aspect that concerned them most was that managers were not effectively recognizing and rewarding achievements.
+Gallup in their surveys found that the frequency at which employee behavior was recognized or praised was important: employees that received recognition or praise in the ‘last seven days’ were at least 10% more productive and generated 11% more revenue than those that did not.

 The steps outlined below serve as a broad guideline of how to use recognition and praise to increase the engagement level of your workers (please see the workshop manual for more detail).